Duehok/Draftnought/README.md

 run build.bat

 ## Limitations and TODO list
-  - add pan and zoom to top and bottom views
   - probable presence of bugs in the turret position logic
   - only one style of turrets, so the turret's outlines will not be exactly what you see in the game
   - secondaries are not shown
-  - turrets positions, ship lengths are unaccurate
+  - turrets positions, ship lengths are inaccurate
-  - recent files should be shown in the menu